HR Services and Employment Law specialist

 In the first month of employment they are instantaneous on both sides.

-After the first month of service, the minimum notice period for the employee to give you is just one week for every year of service.
-However, it doesn’t matter how long they’ve been with you, they only ever have to give you one week’s notice.
+After the first month of service, the minimum notice period for the employee to give you is just one week.
+It doesn’t matter how long they’ve been with you, they only ever have to give you one week’s notice.
 Even if they have been with you for ten years, they would still only need to give you one week’s notice.

 The statutory minimum notice periods are not the same for employers.
-You need to give them 1 week for every completed year of service up to a maximum of 12 weeks.
+You need to give them 1 week’s notice for every completed year of service up to a maximum of 12 weeks.

 You cannot get an employee to sign away, in an employment contract, their legal rights.
 Whichever notice period is longer will apply, contractual vs statutory.